Persuasion doesn't belong to me

 New Guys in Town

 Frederick Wentworth captain in the King's Navy entered the ballroom.
-All eyes turned to him; he was resplendent in his red and gold coat.
+All eyes turned to him; he was resplendent in his blue coat.
 He smiled uncertainly at his friend, Harry Harville.

 "Harry, like I said earlier.
 I don't think this is good idea."